emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

         Fortran, created in 1957, was one of the first languages qualifying as a high-level language.
 It is popular among scientists and has substantial support in the form of numerical libraries.

+        Early versions of Fortran required the size of arrays to be known at compilation time, and the earliest Fortran compilers accordingly used only :term:`static allocation` (however, the 1966 standard gave compiler writers freedom to use other allocation mechanisms).

-For a long time, it had :term:`static allocation` only.
-The Fortran 90 standard added recursion with :term:`stack allocation` (automatic arrays).
+        The Fortran 90 standard added recursion and automatic arrays with :term:`stack allocation` semantics (though many compilers in fact allocate them on the :term:`heap`).
 It also added :term:`dynamic allocation` using ``ALLOCATE`` with manual
         deallocation using ``DEALLOCATE``.
+Fortran 95 made it explicit that allocated arrays have :term:`dynamic extent` and are automatically deallocated when they go out of scope.

         .. link::